Vyxal/Vyxal/documentation/Advanced Features/Records and Extensions.md

-# Objects and Extension Methods
+# Records and Extension Methods

 Vyxal is already turing complete, and can be used to easily solve many problems.
-However, say there was a situation where you needed to model a complex real-world object, such as a car.
+However, say there was a situation where you needed to model a complex real-world record, such as a car.
 You could use two lists to map keys to values, but that would require making sure that the two lists are always in sync.
-Objects take away this hassle, and allow you to model real-world objects in a way that is convienient and easy to use.
+Records take away this hassle, and allow you to model real-world records in a way that is convienient and easy to use.

 ## The OOP Model

 Unlike most OOP languages, Vyxal does not have traditional classes.
-Instead, it has struct-like objects.
-These objects contain only data, and no methods.
-To add methods to an object, you can use extension methods (covered later).
+Instead, it has struct-like records.
+These records contain only data, and no methods.
+To add methods to a record, you can use extension methods (covered later).

 There is also no inheritance, meaning that composition is the only way to reuse code.
-This is not a bad thing, as it makes the implementation of objects much simpler.
+This is not a bad thing, as it makes the implementation of records much simpler.

-## Defining Objects
+## Defining Records

-To define an object:
+To define a record:

 ```
-#:O ObjectName |
+#:R RecordName |
   #$restrictedMember
   #=privateMember
   <data> #$restrictedMemberWithValue